musamawaheed/Project2_IMDBSentimentAnalysis/README.txt

-The project's files can be found in the following five folders:
+The project's files can be found in the following folders:

 1. Data
 - Python code used to convert the .txt files into .csv files for training and testing.